eXascaleInfolab/recimpute/README.md

 - `cluster`: Cluster the datasets' time series.
 All datasets listed in the configuration files will be clustered.
 This step is required for the labeling and training.
 - `label`: Assign a label to each datasets' cluster.
 This step is required for the training.
 - `extract_features`: Extract the features of each datasets' time series.
 This step is required for the training.
     - *-fes*: Name of the features' extractor(s) to use to create time series' feature vectors.
-Expected value: one or multiple values separated by commas (TSFresh, Topological, Catch22, Kats, all).
+Expected value: one or multiple values separated by commas (TSFresh, Topological, Catch22, all).
 - `train`: Select the most promising data preprocessing steps, classifiers and their hyperparameters, then train them on the previously labeled time series and their previously extracted features:
     - *-fes*: Name of the features' extractor(s) to use to create time series' feature vectors.
-Expected value: one or multiple values separated by commas (TSFresh, Topological, Catch22, Kats, all).
+Expected value: one or multiple values separated by commas (TSFresh, Topological, Catch22, all).
     - *-train_on_all_data* (optional): Whether or not train the models on ALL data.
 If not specified, trains on all data.
 Expected value: *True* or *False*.
     - Warning: a model trained on all data should only be used in production and shouldn't be evaluated on the test set anymore since these data samples will have been used for training.
 - `eval`: Evaluate trained models: